WNjoroge-glitch/WNjoroge-glitch.github.io/README.md

 # todo-app
-The challenge is to build out this todo app and get it looking as close to the design as possible.

-Your users should be able to:
+This is a todo-app that should enable users to:
  - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Add new todos to the list
 - Mark todos as complete